for Veterans and the Public

 - stop or slow down the damage to your liver

-- reduce the risk of advancing liver to cirrhosis
+- reduce the risk of developing cirrhosis

 Who should consider treatment?